burningmantech/ranger-comms-scribe/frontend/README.md

-# Dancing Cats Website - Frontend
+# Vox Quietus Website - Frontend

-Welcome to the Dancing Cats Website frontend!
-This project is built with TypeScript and React, providing a platform for the Dancing Cat Wine Bar theme camp to host a blog and gallery for user-generated content.
+Welcome to the Vox Quietus Website frontend!
+This project is built with TypeScript and React, providing a platform for the Vox Quietus theme camp to host a blog and gallery for user-generated content.

 ## Project Structure